 Description and Objectives: RCDMH has established an MOU with University of California, Riverside (UCR), to be the lead agency to sponsor a new community-based Psychiatry Residency Training Program at the UCR, School of Medicine (SOM).
 RCDMH has committed to funding three (3) residents for each year of the four-year Psychiatry Residency Program, or a total of 12 residents per year when the program is fully implemented.
 Each resident position is expected to cost \$135,000/yr for a total cost of \$1,620,000 per year when the program is full.
 RCDMH has developed the proposal for the Psychiatry Residency Training Program.
-The application was submitted to the ACGME for approval and accreditation in June 2013.
+The application was submitted to the Accreditation Council for Graduate Medical Education (ACGME) for approval and accreditation in June 2013.
 This Residency Program is expected to begin in July 2015 with 3 residents in the PGY-1 year.
-The UC-R, SOM is also beginning a new 4-year Medical School in July 2013.
-RCDMH psychiatrists will also be providing some components of medical student's training in Psychiatry.
+The UCR, SOM also began a new 4-year Medical School in July 2013.
+RCDMH psychiatrists will also be providing some components of medical students' training in Psychiatry.
 Objectives:

-- Increase the number of psychiatrists committed to Riverside County public service - Increase the number of psychiatrists form underserved communities - Increase the number of psychiatrists with a recovery oriented service philosophy and understanding of the public mental health service system
+- Increase the number of psychiatrists committed to Riverside County public service - Increase the number of psychiatrists from underserved communities - Increase the number of psychiatrists with a recovery-oriented service philosophy and understanding of the public mental health service system